GroupHQ/group-service/README.md

 - Kubeconform (for validating Kubernetes manifests).
 [Download here](https://github.com/yannh/kubeconform?tab=readme-ov-file#Installation)

 Group Service uses both a PostgreSQL database and a RabbitMQ event broker.
-While you can download, configure, and run these services manually, it is highly recommended to use the provided docker-compose file to run these services, located in the GroupHQ Deployment repository.
+While you can download, configure, and run these services manually, it's recommended to use the provided docker-compose file to run these services, located in the GroupHQ Deployment repository.
 See the [GroupHQ Deployment README](https://github.com/GroupHQ/groupHQ-deployment?tab=readme-ov-file#local-environment-using-docker) for more information.